 About Lost Voice Guy

-Lee Ridley AKA Lost Voice Guy can't talk but isn’t silent.
-He is (probably) the first stand up comedian to use a communication aid.
-He won the BBC New Comedy Award 2014.
+Lee Ridley AKA Lost Voice Guy may not be able to talk but he definitely has something to say and his comedy will leave you speechless.
+He is the first stand up comedian to use a communication aid.
+He won Britain's Got Talent in 2018 and he won the BBC New Comedy Award 2014.

 Since making his first stand up performance in February 2012, Ridley has already gained quite a reputation for being both very funny and very unique.
 He has been described as “a wonderful comedian” by Little Britain’s Matt Lucas and has warmed up for the likes of Ross Noble, Patrick Kielty, Jason Manford and Jason Cook.
 He also appeared alongside The Boy With Tape On His Face in front of 1,500 people at a charity gig in Edinburgh.